2006 Winners and their Suppliers

 - CellTracks analyzer II, manufactured and entered by Immunicon Corp.
 (Huntingdon Valley, PA).
 The CellTracks analyzer II is a semiautomated fluorescence microscope used to count and characterize fluorescently labeled cells that are immunomagnetically selected and aligned.
 It is used with the CellTracks AutoPrep system and specific reagent kits.
 Supply and design credit to HS Design Inc. (Gladstone, NJ).

-- IDI-MRSA assay, manufactured and entered by BD Diagnostics-GeneOhm (San Diego).
+- IDI-MRSA assay, manufactured and entered by Becton Dickinson Diagnostics-GeneOhm (San Diego).
 The IDI-MRSA assay is a qualitative in vitro diagnostic test for the direct detection of nasal colonization by methicillin-resistant Staphylococcus aureus (MRSA).
 Using real-time PCR, the assay detects MRSA DNA in less than two hours.

 Over-The-Counter and Self-Care Products